JasleenUT/Encryption/Diffie Helman/Readme.md

 Diffie_Helman.py

-This script will calculate a Diffie Helamn shared key, and with that key, encrypt or decrypt a given message.
+This script will calculate a Diffie Helman shared key, and with that key, encrypt or decrypt a given message.

 The input for this assignment will be 5 lines, and will take the form: